Carrington-dev/dj-payfast/README.md

 dj-payfast implements all of the Payfast models intergration, for Django.
 Set up your webhook endpoint and start receiving model updates.
-You will then have a copy of all the Stripe models available in Django models, as soon as they are updated!
+You will then have a copy of all the payfast models available in Django models, as soon as they are updated!

 The full documentation is available [on Read the Docs](https://dj-payfast.github.io/dj-payfast/).